 Air bikes—and stationary bikes in general—are very low impact and easy on the joints.
 Low impact is not just for the elderly and injured, it’s for those who don’t want to become injured, too.

-A favorite all in one machine is the Total Gym.
+A favorite all-in-one machine is a Total Gym.
 If it is good enough for Chuck Norris, that works for us!
-The total gym works all areas of the body: abs, chest, legs,and arms, and is easy to use.
+The total gym works all areas of the body: abs, chest, legs, and arms, and is easy to use.

 4. How much will this all cost?

 The cost of a home gym can vary quite a bit, depending on what you purchase and where you purchase it.
 You can opt for used equipment from the classifieds or purchase brand new.

 Beware: If you purchase used equipment, consider the transportation cost, and check the equipment carefully for bent bars and broken pulleys.
 Be sure weights lock down securely.
 It’s not a good deal if you have to pay to fix it.